Eppo-exp/eppo-docs/docs/data-management/definitions/fact-sql.md

 Fact SQL queries are queries that correspond to events.

 When you write Fact SQL's, you're pulling data from the data warehouse that correspond to specific events that serve as input to metrics.
-For example, signups, activations, net subscriptions, etc.
+For example, sign-ups, activations, net subscriptions, etc.

 ## Creating a Fact SQL